sharavanask/BUDDI.ai/README.md

 ## BUDDi.AI Internship May - June 2024
-the follwoing topics were covered
+the follwing topics were covered and assignments were present in this repository
 #  B0 and  B1 estimation by exhaustive search
 #  Monte claro estimation
 # Random Sampler